Johnny850807/Drama4J/README.md

 # Drama4J
 A scripting tool to script your conditional scenarios in a very declarative and fluent way.
 Just like a drama, for Java.
 You can leisurely implement your own conditions.
+This is useful when you want to avoid a lot of if-else cases using reactive & functional way, or when your application includes a ton of event-driven game plays.

 ## Usage